 3a.
 Speak to your photographer

-Although this point ties in perfectly to meeting your photographer, I thought it deserved its own separate heading as a bonus tip.
+Although this point ties in perfectly with meeting your photographer, I thought it deserved its own separate heading as a bonus tip.

 Have a preferred side, or don’t like a certain feature about yourself?